kongtest/athanhcong.github.com/_posts/2013-01-10-learn-how-iphone-communicate.md

 And like Alan Kay said: **"people who are really serious about software should make their own hardware"**.

-I write iPhone software for years, time for learning a bit about its hardware, too.
+I write iPhone software for years, time for "learning a bit" about its hardware, too.

 And I believe that understanding how the iPhone really communicates with our world, will help to write a much better software than I do right now: focusing mainly only on the Touch Screen sensor.